 All of our product candidates are prone to the risks of failure inherent in drug development.
 Preclinical studies may not yield results that satisfactorily support the filing of an Investigational New Drug application ("IND") (or a foreign equivalent) with respect to our product candidates.
 Even if these applications would be or have been filed with respect to our product candidates, the results of preclinical studies do not necessarily predict the results of clinical trials.
 Similarly, early stage clinical trials in healthy volunteers do not predict the results of later-stage clinical trials, including the safety and efficacy profiles of any particular product candidates.
 In addition, there can be no assurance the design of our clinical trials is focused on appropriate indications, patient populations, dosing regimens or other variables that will result in obtaining the desired efficacy data to support regulatory approval to commercialize the drug.
-Moreover, FDA officials or foreign regulators who serve, or previously served, as scientific advisors or consultants to us and receive cash compensation in connection with such services.
+Moreover, FDA officials or foreign regulatory agency officials may question the integrity of our data or otherwise subject our clinical trials to additional scrutiny when the clinical trials are conducted by principal investigators who serve, or previously served, as scientific advisors or consultants to us and receive cash compensation in connection with such services.
 Preclinical and clinical data can also be interpreted in different ways.
-Accordingly, FDA officials or officials form foreign regulatory authorities could interpret the data differently than we or our collaboration or development partners do, which could delay, limit or prevent regulatory approval.
+Accordingly, FDA officials for officials for foreign regulatory authorities could interpret the data differently than we or our collaboration or development partners do, which could delay, limit or prevent regulatory approval.

 Administering any of our products or potential products may produce undesirable side effects, also known as adverse effects.
 Toxicities and adverse effects that we have observed in preclinical studies for some compounds in a particular research and development program may occur in preclinical studies or clinical trials of other compounds from the same program.
 Such toxicities or adverse effects could delay or prevent the filing of an IND (or a foreign equivalent) with respect to such products or potential products or cause us to cease clinical trials with respect to any drug candidate.
 In clinical trials, administering any of our products or product candidates to humans may produce adverse effects.
 These adverse effects could interrupt, delay or halt clinical trials of our products and product candidates and could result in the FDA or other regulatory authorities denying approval of our products or product candidates for any or all targeted indications.
 The FDA, other regulatory authorities, our collaboration or development partners or we may suspend or terminate clinical trials at any time.
 Even if one or more of our product candidates were approved for sale, the occurrence of even a limited number of toxicities or adverse effects when used in large populations may cause the FDA or other regulatory authorities to impose restrictions on, or stop, the further marketing of such drugs.
-Indications of potential adverse effects or toxicities that may occur in clinical trials and that we believe are not significant during the course of such drugs resulting trun out later to constitute serious adverse effects or toxicities when a drug has been used in large populations or for extended periods of time.
-Any failure or significant delay in completing preclinical studies or clinical trials for our product candidates, or in receiving and maintaining regulatory approval for the sale of any drugs resulting from our product candidates, may severely harm our reputation and business.
+Indications of potential adverse effects or toxicities that may occur in clinical trials and that we believe are not significant during the course of such clinical trials may actually turn out later to constitute serious adverse effects or toxicities when a drug has been used in large populations or for extended periods of time.
+Any drugs resulting from our product candidates, may severely harm our reputation and business.